fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Overview

 LXC AutoScale is a resource management daemon designed to automatically adjust the CPU and memory allocations of LXC containers based on their current usage and pre-defined thresholds.
-It helps in optimizing resource utilization, ensuring that critical containers have the necessary resources while also saving energy during off-peak hours.
+It helps in optimizing resource utilization, ensuring that critical containers have the necessary resources while also (optionally) saving energy during off-peak hours.

 ✅ Tested on `Proxmox 8.2.4`